Some links in this post may be affiliate links

 Leopard Orchid is listed as an endangered species due to overexploitation and destruction of its natural habitats.
 The orchid has been shown to have some medicinal uses in the treatment of Alzheimer's disease.

-If you would like to add orchids to your collection, they are readily available online on Etsy (Link to Etsy).
+If you would like to add orchids to your collection, you may acquire them from Etsy (Link to Etsy).

 Ansellia africana Orchid care requires repotting only when growth begins to suffer or when the growing medium is completely broken down.
 Pruning is necessary to keep the plant neat as well as discourage pest and disease infestations.
 Keep reading for more on these growing conditions and how to provide them.